AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/resolved-issues-wf/wf-updates-my-updates-blank.md

 exl-id: f7f22814-60cd-4e1c-9a97-043110fa4c2d
 hidefromtoc: yes
 ---
-# Updates: My Updates page is blank
+# Updates: [!UICONTROL My Updates] page is blank

 >[!NOTE]
 >
 >This issue was fixed on July 21, 2022.

-When a user attempts to view their My Updates page, the page does not load.
+When a user attempts to view their [!UICONTROL My Updates] page, the page does not load.
 The user can see only the [!DNL Workfront] navigation header.

 _First reported on June 2, 2022._